okhodjaev/okhodjaev.github.io/governance-briefs.md

 ### Forthcoming

-Analytical Note No. 3 — **The Conflict of Functions** Who audits the regulator?
+Analytical Note No. 3 — **The Conflict of Functions**
+---
+*Who audits the regulator?*

-Analytical Note No. 4 — **Audit Without Access** Behavioural datasets and the limits of fiscal oversight.
+Analytical Note No. 4 — **Audit Without Access**
+---
+*Behavioural datasets and the limits of fiscal oversight.*

 Analytical Note No. 5 — **The Incident Gap**
+---
- Why the absence of incident protocols is itself a governance failure.
+*Why the absence of incident protocols is itself a governance failure.*

 Analytical Note No. 6 — **The Rollback Problem**
+---
- AI scoring in Uzbekistan's banking sector and the non-linear cost of correction.
+*AI scoring in Uzbekistan's banking sector and the non-linear cost of correction.*

 Analytical Note No. 7 — **The Procurement Trap**
+---
- How AI procurement decisions lock in governance architecture.
+*How AI procurement decisions lock in governance architecture.*

-nalytical Note No. 8 — **AThree Centralisation Architectures** Comparative analysis: Uzbekistan, India UPI, Brazil Pix.
+Analytical Note No. 8 — **AThree Centralisation Architectures**
+---
+*Comparative analysis: Uzbekistan, India UPI, Brazil Pix.*

-Analytical Note No. 9 — **Why Governance Does Not Scale** The structural limits of transposing developed-economy oversight to emerging institutional environments.
+Analytical Note No. 9 — **Why Governance Does Not Scale**
+---
+*The structural limits of transposing developed-economy oversight to emerging institutional environments.*

 Analytical Note No. 10 — **Aligned on Paper**
+---
- What AI alignment means for institutions that did not build the system.
+*What AI alignment means for institutions that did not build the system.*

-Analytical Note No. 11 — **Sovereignty Without Infrastructure** Digital sovereignty as institutional claim versus operational reality.
+Analytical Note No. 11 — **Sovereignty Without Infrastructure**
+---
+*Digital sovereignty as institutional claim versus operational reality.*

-Analytical Note No. 12 — **Minimum Viable Oversight** What governance architecture can still achieve within structural limits.
+Analytical Note No. 12 — **Minimum Viable Oversight**
+---
+*What governance architecture can still achieve within structural limits.*

 ---